influxdata/docs-v2/content/v2.0/reference/flux/stdlib/sql/from.md

 ```

 #### Common BigQuery URL parameters
 - **dataset** - BigQuery dataset ID.
-When set, you can use unqualified tables names in queries.
+When set, you can use unqualified table names in queries.

 #### BigQuery authentication parameters
 The Flux BigQuery implementation uses the Google Cloud Go SDK.